ryolsen/ryolsen.github.io/index.md

 ## Welcome

 Below you will find a "blog" of sorts about many of works.
-I will attempt to document various things like composition, goals and intents, as well as lessons learned. as;'dlka;'sldk;'alskd;'laskd';lkasldk'a;skdl;askd'k
+I will attempt to document various things like composition, goals and intents, as well as lessons learned.
+This is meant to be an ever evolving project, as some projects will be in progress.
 `<addr>`

 ### Markdown